What is the best way to find out if you are pregnant?

-- Below an hCG level of 1,200 mIU/ml the hCG usually doubles every 48-72 hours, though a rise of 50-60% is still considered normal and determines how early can pregnancy be detected.
+- Below an hCG level of 1,200 mIU/ml, the hCG usually doubles every 48-72 hours, though a rise of 50-60% is still considered normal and determines how early can pregnancy be detected.

-- Between 1,200 and 6,000 mIU/ml serum the hCG usually takes 72-96 hours to double.
+- Between 1,200 and 6,000 mIU/ml serum, the hCG usually takes 72-96 hours to double.

 - Above 6,000 mIU/ml, the hCG often takes more than four days to double.

-A false negative pregnancy test usually happens when testing is done too early.
-You are pregnant but you test negative. hCG levels rise exponentially in the first two months or so of pregnancy so the earlier the test is performed, the higher the chance of a false negative result.
+A false negative pregnancy test usually happens when testing is done too early, and you are pregnant but you test negative. hCG levels rise exponentially in the first two months of pregnancy so the earlier the test is performed, the higher the chance of a false negative result.
 Less sensitive urine tests and qualitative blood tests may not detect pregnancy until three or four days after implantation.

 A false positive pregnancy test is a pregnancy test that is positive but you are not pregnant.
 Home pregnancy tests may show a positive or unclear result when reading well after the suggested 3-5 minute window, independent of an actual pregnancy.
 This type of false positive is also known as an evaporation line.